julialima08/Digital-Record-Player/README.md

 ### **_Getting Started_**

-##### Choose a genre to search songs by or simply go to the 'all songs' page to search for any song you would like to listen to.
+##### Simply go to the 'all songs' page to search for any song you would like to listen to.

 ##### click on the "add to playlist" button to add a song to your playlist or create a new one.

-##### The add songs page is where users can create a new song post if they can't find it in the database.

 ---